 CMHC does not publish a statistic if its reliability is too low or if publication of a statistic would violate confidentiality rules.
 The ability to publish an estimate is generally determined by its statistical reliability.
-As indicated earlier, CMHC currently uses the coefficient of variation (CV).
+As indicated earlier, CMHC currently uses the coefficient of variation.

 Reliability codes for proportions

-CMHC uses CV, sampling fraction and universe size to determine the ability to publish proportions.
+CMHC uses coefficient of variation, sampling fraction and universe size to determine the ability to publish proportions.
 The following letter codes are used to indicate the level of reliability of proportions:

 - a — Excellent